A time-series animation in ArcGIS integrates time with spatial data. Time series animations work wonders… especially when visualizing events.

 These tools are at your fingertips.
-Follow this time series animation in ArcGIS guide to learn more.
+Follow this ArcGIS time series animation in this guide to learn more.

 No surprises here.
 We need a shapefile that has a date field in the attribute data.
 (It cannot be a text field).